HolyMichael/HolyMichael.github.io/_pages/about.md

 ---
 permalink: /
-title: "Miguel Brandão - Github.io"
+title: "About me - Miguel Brandão"
 excerpt: "About me"
 author_profile: true
 redirect_from: